wilddogdesign/puppy/README.md

 Installing
 ----------
 The software used in this project includes Node.js, Gulp, Jspm and Bower.
-We recommend the use of Homebrew to install all the dependencies.
+We recommend the use of Homebrew to install Node.js.
 ```
+npm install gulp jspm bower -g
 cd path/to/project
 npm run setup
 ```